stroiman/fspec/Readme.markdown

 ## Test Context ##

-Setup, teardown, and test functions all receive aa _TestContext_ parameter.
+Setup, teardown, and test functions all receive a _TestContext_ parameter.
 Test metadata can be received from this context, and specific test data can be stored in the context.
 The latter is useful if the test needs to use data created in the setup.